janko/rodauth-rails/README.md

 end
 ```

-Additionally, routes can be authenticated at the Rails router level:
+Alternatively, routes can be authenticated at the Rails router level (useful if you're mounting Rack apps):

 ```rb
 # config/routes.rb